 Visit the Mount of Olives, the Garden of Gethsemane, the Church of the Nativity, and more

-Enjoy a hearty buffet breakfast this morning, as you prepare for a full day of discovery in and around this fabled city.
-We’ll start with a visit to the Mount of Olives.
+Enjoy a hearty buffet breakfast this morning as you prepare for a full day of discovery in and around this storied city.
+You’ll start with a visit to the Mount of Olives.
 Named for the olive groves that once covered its slopes, the mount has been used as a Jewish cemetery for over 3,000 years and holds around 150,000 graves.
 According to the New Testament, it is also the place from which Jesus ascended to heaven.

-After an orientation, we’ll drive down to the foot of the mountain to Gethsemane to see the church and garden, most famous as the place where Jesus prayed while his disciples slept the night before his crucifixion.
-Proceed through Kidron Valley, or Valley of Josephat, to Mount Zion, where we’ll visit the Church of St. Peter in Gallicantu.
-The church takes its name from the Latin word meaning "cock's crow," in commemoration of Peter's triple rejection of Jesus ". . . before the cock crows twice."
-Look out for the golden rooster on the sanctuary roof and the two Byzantine era mosaics, found during excavation.
-We’ll then pay our respects at the Cenacle — also known as the “Upper Room” — in David’s Tomb, traditionally held to be the site of the Last Supper.
+After an orientation, head down to the foot of the mountain to Gethsemane to see the church and garden, most famous as the place where Jesus prayed while his disciples slept the night before his crucifixion.
+Proceed through Kidron Valley — or Valley of Josephat — to Mount Zion, where you visit the Church of St. Peter in Gallicantu.
+The church takes its name from the Latin word meaning the “cock’s crow,” in commemoration of Peter's triple rejection of Jesus: three times "before the cock crows."
+Look out for the golden rooster on the sanctuary roof and the two Byzantine era mosaics that were found during excavation.
+Then step into the Cenacle — also known as the “Upper Room” — in David’s Tomb, traditionally held to be the site of the Last Supper.

 Walk in the footsteps of Jesus on the Via Dolorosa and delve into Jerusalem’s incredible history